How long will it take to rebuild the Baltimore’s Key Bridge following its collapse?

 “I think when we rebuild, we should rebuild for the 22nd century,” Ferguson said.
 “This was a 50-year-old bridge.
 We should assume that when we rebuild, it’s rebuilding for the next 50 to 75 years.”

+Natalie M. Scala, an associate professor at Towson University who directs the graduate program in supply chain management, said any “prudent bridge discussion” should include thinking about how the world will change over the next century, especially concerning how sea level rise could affect the port.

+“If we are smart about this, we are going to ask, ‘How does this bridge withstand climate change?'”
+Scala said.
+“When [the Key Bridge] was built, ships were not this large.
+What kind of engineering can be done to support the kind of shipping we do now?
+If we take blueprints from previous bridges and open them up, we’re not really solving the question of how we got here in the first place.”

-Abieyuwa Aghayere, an engineering professor at Drexel University, said safety, cost and sustainability are major factors considered in the construction of bridges.
-Aghayere, who teaches a course dedicated to finding out why certain structures fail and will incorporate the Key Bridge collapse into his lesson plan, said rebuilds must aim to “remove the vulnerability that may have been there.”
+Abieyuwa Aghayere, an engineering professor at Drexel University who teaches a course dedicated to finding out why certain structures fail, said safety, cost and sustainability are major factors considered in the construction of bridges, adding that rebuilds must aim to “remove the vulnerability that may have been there.”

 “You don’t want to repeat the same mistakes,” he said.